 Translating field magnetohydrodynamics

 "A forward-marching differential code is developed to numerically solve the quasi-1-dimensional governing equations for fluid flow in an internal duct with area variation, friction, heat transfer, and work interaction.
 Magneto-hydrodynamic (MHD) work interaction is considered specifically and the numerical code is utilized to analyze the MHD energy bypass engine concept for high-speed flight.
 An innovation for MHD technology, designated here as translating-field magneto-hydrodynamics (TFMHD), is introduced and developed for quasi-1-dimensional flow.
 Comparisons are made between MHD and TFMHD devices, with emphasis on the external split between electrical and mechanical power.
-Potential applications of TFMHD phenomena are briefly considered in the form of modifications to existing conventional MDH devices.--Abstract, leaf iii.
+Potential applications of TFMHD phenomena are briefly considered in the form of modifications to existing conventional MDH devices.--Abstract, page iii.

 Mechanical and Aerospace Engineering

 © 2004 David S. Coit, All rights reserved.